kelseyn12/carecircle/APP_STORE_METADATA.md

 ### App Review Notes
 ```
-Care Circle is a private health update sharing app.
+CareCircle Connect is a private family update sharing app.
+It's not affiliated with any healthcare provider.

 To test the app:
 1. Sign up with a test email